tatschi/baseraids/README_MAY.txt

 Window -> Preferences -> Gradle -> Adanced Options -> Java home
 refresh gradle project

+# adapt version in mods.toml
+compare loaderVersion with that from the mods.toml of the downloaded mdk and adapt adapt versionRange to new version

+# Run/Debug in Eclipse
-Run/Debug in Eclipse: Run/Debug Configurations -> Java Application -> runClient
+Run/Debug Configurations -> Java Application -> runClient

-Sync only src folder to git
+Consider: Sync only src folder to git